-dahi vada recipe with step by step photos – posting a recipe of the north indian dahi vada version. dahi vada is a popular snack where lentil dumplings are dunked in a creamy whipped yogurt topped with spicy and sweet chutneys.
+dahi vada recipe with step by step photos – dahi vada is a popular north indian snack which is made during special occasions and festivals. this tasty snack consist of fried urad dal dumplings dunked in a creamy whipped yogurt topped with spicy and sweet chutneys.

 dahi vadas are a craze at home and i do make them at times as the they require some prep work to be done before hand… like making both the spicy green coriander chutney and sweet tamarind chutney, preparing the vadas etc.